Introduction

 Benefits of Understanding Floor Space Index (FSI)

-FSI is a key element in urban planning and real estate development that shapes the growth and design of cities.
+FSI is a key element in urban planning and real estate development, shaping the growth and design of cities.
 It controls building density, promotes balanced development, and ensures a better quality of urban life.

 Significance of FSI for Builders